Image via Shape

 The best way to modify a weighted reverse lunge is to reach for a lighter weight than your usual.
 Your bump can throw off your balance, so it’s important to not go too heavy with weights to avoid injury.

-4. Raise back up to standing position and step your left foot to meet your right foot.
+- Raise back up to a standing position and step your left foot to meet your right foot.

-5. Perform a second dumbbell curl and preform a second backward lunge, this time stepping back with your right foot.
+- Perform a second dumbbell curl and perform a second backward lunge, this time stepping back with your right foot.

 No matter how you swing it, box jumps are not safe during pregnancy.
 Instead, try stepping up onto a box one foot at a time.
 Fighting gravity, especially with the added weight of your bump, provides plenty of resistance to get a good workout.